-- Appointment Process: Be transparent about how Commissioners were appointed.
-Allow people to applyWe recommend that the appointment process begin with an application by interested individuals.
+- Appointment Process: We recommend that the appointment process begin with an application by interested individuals.
 We recommend making clear on the application the level of commitment required.
 This accomplishes several important goals.
 First, it allows for transparency in the process.
-Second, it requires commissioner to expend the effort to describe why they want to serve on the Commission in order to broadencommission.
-Third, it potentially broadens the pool of potential Commissioners. - Onboarding and Training: Onboarding topics may include: - e History and demographics of the County - ○ The scope of the Charter - A shared vocabulary and procedures (ie. Robert's Rules of Order) - Equity and inclusion
+Second, it requires commissioner to expend the effort to describe why they want to serve on the commission.
+Third, it potentially broadens the pool of potential Commissioners. - Composition and Size of the Commission: We recommend the following as to the composition of the commission, recognizing that the Charter currently mandates that the Commission be comprised on not less than 15 members and that those members include at least one from each Council district. - Appoint Commissioners who reflect the demographics (income, race, gender, Council District) of the County. - Appoint at least one Commissioner who has previously served on the Commission to provide institutional knowledge. - Appoint only fifteen members.
+This smaller number will allow for more efficient decision-making.
+Twenty-one members was too many.